Less is More: On Copy Complexity in Quantum Cryptography: Preliminaries: Quantum Money and Copy-protection

 \paragraph{Multi-copy Security.} We consider a strengthing of the above definitions wherein the adversary can receive many copies of the quantum state.
 We present these notions below.

-\begin{definition}[Multi-copy secure mini scheme] A \emph{multi-copy secure quantum money mini scheme}, defined by a pair of efficient algorithms $({\sf Mint},{\sf Ver})$ is first and foremost a mini scheme and additionally, it satisfies the following properties:
+\begin{definition}[Multi-copy secure mini scheme] A \emph{multi-copy secure quantum money mini scheme}, defined by a pair of QPT algorithms $({\sf Mint},{\sf Ver})$ is a mini scheme and additionally, it satisfies the following properties:

 \begin{enumerate}

 \item \textbf{Purity}: the output of ${\sf Mint}$ is a pure state.
 Concretely, ${\sf Mint}$ proceeds in the following steps: \begin{itemize} \item It first generates $s$ along with secret randomness $sk$. \item Apply an isometry $U$ on $\ket{sk}$ to obtain $\ket{\psi_s}$. \end{itemize} Output $(\ket{\psi_s},s)$.